 The next thing either of them realized was the stench they suddenly found their bodies lying in.
 Extracted from where they'd been and sent skimming at great speeds along the ground, they had become projectiles blown into the garbage bags lining a wall, forcefully removed from their positions when one of the buildings had exploded.
 The trash and waste had cushioned them from impacting the brick wall.

 Al shifted in the debris; he could move in the mess well enough and he looked around at the threads of sunlight filtered in around them.
 Somewhere beneath him or beside him, Clausé moved.
 Trying unsuccessfully to gain some traction, Al sank deeper into the waste and mix of filthy debris.
 He could finally feel his right side start to burn in pain from whatever the explosion had hit him with.
 Putting his right hand to the side of his head in search of blood, when Al checked his hand in the filtered sunlight, he promptly froze.
 His concentration was sucked into unexpected focus; as carefully as he could, Alphonse cleared his palms of the spatters of blood, sludge, and waste and turned to face the wall they'd been thrown up against.

 She tried her best to look up at him, catching only half of the stern expression on his face, "Al?"

-He slammed his right palm against the cement wall.
-Klose shrieked from the light that blinded her and became lost within the noise that engulfed the pair.
-She tried to curl away.
-Moments later, Klose felt Al's hand grab her under her arms and pull her forwards, through a hole in the wall.
-Once clear of the mess, both collapsed upon the cleaner ground; Klose lay upon her back for a moment, gasping for air, looking up at the arched hole in the wall.
-Parts of concrete and stone wall fell down into the gap where the two once lay.
+Alphonse slammed his right palm against the cement wall and Clausé shrieked from the surprising light that blinded her and engulfed the pair.
+Moments later, Al's hands grabbed Clausé under her arms and pulled her through a hole in the wall.
+As the two, filthy children crawled out of the mess, both collapsed on the building's floor.
+Clausé lay on her back for a moment, gasping for air, looking over at the mangled hole Al had created as parts of the brick and stone wall fell down into the gap where the two once lay.

-"Klose?"
+"Clausé?"
 Alphonse finally aired out.

 To Be Continued…